hdtrinh/mobile_app_identification/README.md

 - ### traffic_classification.py

 It performs the supervised traffic classification using the labeled data contained in the file _sessions_df.pkl_, for different session lengths.
-Use it to obtain the plots shown in Fig.11.
+It produces the accuracy plots shown in Fig.11.

 - ### model_init.py